cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #pagebreak()
 #subpar.grid(
+  figure(
+    image("images/mid_cpu_not_running.png", width: 100%),
+    caption: [Logical processors (threads) on medium performance laptop when the algorithm is not running], ),
+  <a>,

+  figure(
+    image("images/mid_cpu_running.png", width: 103%),
-  figure(image("images/mid_cpu_not_running.png", width: 100%), caption:[Logical processors (threads) on medium performance laptop when the algorithm is not running]), <a>, figure(image("images/mid_cpu_running.png", width: 103%), caption: [Logical processors (threads) on medium performance laptop when 12 workers is used]), <b>,
+    caption: [Logical processors (threads) on medium performance laptop when 12 workers is used], ),
+  <b>,

   columns: (1fr, 1fr),
   label: <full>,
 )
+#figure(
+  image("images/image.png", width: 50%),
-#figure(image("images/image.png",width:50%),caption:[Logical processors (threads) on medium performance laptop when running with max (12) threads multiple times])
+  caption: [Logical processors (threads) on medium performance laptop when running with max (12) threads multiple times], )

 As you may see, there is clearly a spike in CPU usage in multiple cores throughout the test for 12 web workers.
 This can sufficiently proof that the workers are in action and improving the speed for the proof of work algorithm.
 This aligns with the results for the tests that I ran.\
 \
 Limitation - This test is only done on two computers, therefore the results may vary on different hardware configurations.
 However, the general trend of performance improvement with increased web workers should hold true across most systems.
 Another Limitation - The result might not be accurate as there are other background processes running on the computer which might interfere with the mining process.
 However, by taking the average of multiple runs, I can mitigate some of this variability and get a more reliable measure of performance.
 === Iteration 1 Evaluation
 In this iteration I have done the proof of concept for multiple parts of my blockchain simulator: